How do I apply for a summer studentship?

 Nevertheless, the following generic advice may be of some benefit:

 (1) Let your fingers do the walking: The first thing to do is to read information about the research being conducted in the School of Biological Science.
-This can be found on the various Departmental web pages (Biochemistry, Biology, Cell Physiology &Pharmacology, Genetics, Infection, Immunity & Inflammation).
+This can be found on the various Departmental web pages (Genetics, Infection, Immunity & Inflammation, Molecular and Cell Biology, and Neuroscience, Psychology and Behaviour).
 Look at both the Research sections and the People/Staff pages to see the kinds of work people are doing.

 Of course, if you are not going to be Leicester-based for the summer, then there is nothing to stop you investigating the possibilities of similar lab experience at a different University nearer to your home.
 However, you must expect this process to take longer (and ideally you ought to make initial contact before the Christmas vacation so that you might get a chance to visit in person).
 A potential supervisor elsewhere is likely to want a reference from your Personal Tutor and a copy of your results to date.
 Therefore, you ought to raise this possibility with your tutor at the earliest opportunity – the more notice they have that a reference is required the better.